Yellow-John/Yellow-John.github.io/index.md

 These comparisons highlight the evolution of industrial malware from data exfiltration and espionage to direct physical disruption, emphasizing the growing complexity and specialization of cyber threats in industrial settings.

-## Threat Intelligence Feed
+### Threat Intelligence Feed

-Below is a summary of recent threats echoing Stuxnet's techniques, providing insights into current trends in industrial cybersecurity:
+To stay informed about emerging threats and trends in industrial cybersecurity, here is a summary of recent threats echoing Stuxnet's techniques:

 <div id="threat-feed">
     <div class="threat-item">